zkxs/puzzle-game-design/docs/_posts/2022-06-22-rainbow-table-adventure.md

 Hashes are expensive to brute force.
 But *how* expensive?
 Well, to answer that we have to look at what a Discord ID is.
 Discord uses a format called [snowflake](https://discord.com/developers/docs/reference#snowflakes) for all of their internal IDs.
 These snowflake IDs are 64 bit numbers.
 There are 18,446,744,073,709,551,616 possible values for a 64 bit number.
 That's *a lot*.
 Imagine we have some imaginary computer, which we'll name the HashSmasher, that can compute one million SHA-256 hashes per second.
 It would take the HashSmasher 585 years to brute force the entire space of possible IDs.
 That's obviously not viable.

 Can we do better?
 As it turns out, 42 bits of the ID are a timestamp, and we only need to account for time values between Discord's initial release in 2015 and the present time.
 There are approximately 237,000,000,000 different timestamps in that range, which combined with the remaining 22 bits in the ID gets us down to 994,050,048,000,000,000 possible IDs.
-With this new, much smaller ID space it would only the HashSmasher 32 years to brute force a hash!
+With this new, much smaller ID space it would only take the HashSmasher 32 years to brute force a hash!
 While this is much faster, it's still a terribly long time.
 A naïve brute-force over all possible IDs simply isn't viable.

 Can we do even better?
 In practice, there isn't a new Discord user being created every microsecond.
 What if we could somehow build a dictionary of all *valid* Discord user IDs?
 Or even better, a dictionary of all Discord user IDs belonging to Neos players?
 Well, Neos has a [Discord sever][Neos Discord] that the vast majority of Neos players are a member of.
-If we could enumerate user IDs from that server, that'd be a wonderful source of data to mount a [dictionary attack](https://en.wikipedia.org/wiki/Dictionary_attack).
-If we could get down to a dictionary of 10,000 IDs, that would only take the HashSmasher 10 μs to brute force a hash!
+If we could enumerate user IDs from that server, that'd be a wonderful source of data to use in a [dictionary attack](https://en.wikipedia.org/wiki/Dictionary_attack).
+If we could get down to a dictionary of 10,000 IDs, that would only take the HashSmasher 10 microseconds to brute force a hash!
 Now we're getting into the realm where an attack is feasible.
-A typical CPU can easily hash those 10,000 IDs in about 100ms.
+A typical CPU can easily hash those 10,000 IDs in about 100 milliseconds.

 Finally, we can go one step further.
 Instead of brute-forcing every single hash we encounter against our dictionary, we can pre-compute the hashes and store them a table, like so: